 11 October, 2013

 After more than 15 years of child sponsorship, Marg King, her husband Phil and their eldest son, Jamie, jumped at the chance to meet three of their sponsored children in Kenya.
 Marg tells us her story.
 Visiting our sponsored children is something we’d always wanted to do, but it jus...

 Primary school education is free in Kenya but it only begins at the age of six or seven.
 ChildFund New Zealand has renovated or constructed more than 30 preschools in Kenya in order to give children a foundation for learning that will help them transition from home to school.
-1,700 children are now learning basic skills and have access to nutritious meals and clean water.
+1,400 children at 36 centres in Emali are now learning basic skills and have access to nutritious meals, quality teaching and play materials, and clean water.
 The children receive regular medical checks and are vaccinated against diseases such as measles.

 Emali is a rural area of Kenya that is very prone to drought.
 ChildFund New Zealand has worked hard to ensure that the community has enough water.
-Water tanks have been given to preschools, water pipelines have been extended, troughs have been built for livestock and two sand dams constructed.
+Water tanks have been given to preschools, water pipelines have been extended, five wells have been drilled, troughs have been built for livestock and five sand dams constructed.
 Even in the dry season, people can dig down into the sand behind the dams to find water.
 The dams have allowed farmers to water their crops and give their families healthy food.

 Robert used to sell small amounts of spinach but during the dry season he had to leave his family to find extra work.
 Construction of a sand dam has changed his life: